Jake Buxton: Wigan Athletic

 On 26 July 2016, Buxton joined newly promoted side Wigan Athletic for an undisclosed fee and signed a three-year contract.
 He scored his first goal for Wigan in a 1–0 win at Wolverhampton Wanderers on 14 February 2017.
 He left Wigan on 20 June 2017 when he agreed to mutually terminate his contract to move back to Nottinghamshire.

 Burton Albion

 On 28 June 2017, Buxton rejoined Burton Albion.
 He was offered a new contract by the club at the end of the 2017–18 season, following their relegation.

+Coaching career

 On 18 May 2020, Buxton was appointed as player-manager of Burton Albion, following the resignation of previous manager Nigel Clough.

 On 29 December 2020, Buxton was sacked after two wins in 21 games in the league and the Brewers rock bottom, six points off safety in League One.

-He works in the Derby County Academy as a Professional Development Phase Coach.
+After leaving Burton, Buxton started work in the Derby County Academy as a Professional Development Phase Coach, in October 2022 he started work as the club's under-18 lead coach.
+Ahead of the 2023–24 season, Buxton was appointed the clubs under-21 lead coach on 26 July 2023 after a restructuring of the Derby's academy.
+In February 2025, Buxton worked as an assistant head coach to caretaker manager Matt Hamshaw.
+In June 2025 Buxton was appointed Senior Transition Coach for Derby County's first team, a role where he would help players in transition from academy football to first-team football.
+He was appointed manager of Alfreton Town in October 2025.